top of page

 The immune system of a dog exposed to Borrelia burgdorferi starts producing antibodies in response to the outer surface proteins on the spirochete.
 With Lyme disease, different types of antibodies are produced at various stages of the infection.
 Our serological test is very precise and detects eight different antibodies produced in infected or vaccinated dogs during different stages of the disease.

-Immunoglobulin M (IgM) antibodies are developed first and can be detected very early in the majority of infected dogs (during one-two weeks of infection).
+Immunoglobulin M (IgM) antibodies are developed first and can be detected very early in the majority of infected dogs (during one to two weeks of infection).
 It is followed by the development of Immunoglobulin G (IgG) antibodies that become predominant after a month of the infection.

-Our canine Lyme disease monitoring profile detects eight antibodies produced in infected and vaccinated dogs during different stages of the disease including the surface lipoprotein VlsE.
-Infected dogs show an early strong IgG response to VlsE during the first four weeks of infection.
+Our canine Lyme disease monitoring profile detects fourteen antibodies produced in infected and vaccinated dogs during different stages of the disease, including the surface lipoprotein VlsE.
+Infected dogs show an early, strong IgG response to VlsE during the first four weeks of infection.

-At the present time, when various vaccines are available for dogs, detection of the most important surface protein of Borrelia, the OspA, is essential, since it is produced mainly after vaccination.
+At present, when various dog vaccines are available, detection of Borrelia's most important surface protein, OspA, is essential since it is produced mainly after vaccination.
 Thus, vaccination and infection titers can be discriminated by parallel or individual investigation of VlsE and OspA antibodies.

 bottom of page